linkeddatacenter/BOTK-rdf/README.md

 # Simple Linked Data Platform Server (SLDPS)

-This set of classes allow you to implement&nbsp; a simple endpoint to publish linked data according last [Linked Data Platform Woking Group Draft Specifications](http://www.w3.org/2012/ldp/wiki/Main_Page)
+This set of classes allow you to implement a simple endpoint to publish linked data according last [Linked Data Platform Woking Group Draft Specifications](http://www.w3.org/2012/ldp/wiki/Main_Page)
           .
 The provided classes can be used to base&nbsp; Linked Data Platform Server Implementations.

 Here is a simple script that realizes an LDP PAGING server: